.png)

 Ariel Hendelman

-Ariel’s debut album, Prayers for Fire & Water, is a soulful blend of folk and niggunim.
-Her next musical release will be a series of chant EP's.
-In her free time, Ariel enjoys sitting around the bonfire with friends, and eating cornbread, possibly at the same time.
+Ariel’s debut album, Prayers for Fire & Water is a soulful blend of folk and niggunim, and can be found wherever you get your music.
+In her free time, Ariel loves singing around the bonfire, pulling oracle cards, and eating cornbread, possibly all at the same time.

 Administrator